DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 Other notes:

 * CAB Functions do not get stored in the EX-CommandStation
 * Each group does not effect the other groups.
-To turn on F0 and F22 you would need to send two separate commands to the DCC++ EX CommandStation.
+To turn on F0 and F22 you would need to send two separate commands to the |EX-CS|.
 One for F0 on and another for F22 on.

 Stationary Accessory Decoder & Turnout Commands
 ________________________________________________